Neil joined Tupicoffs in 2002 after spending many years with major financial institutions.

 Neil also spent seven years with Bankers Trust and resigned from his position of Vice President to join MLC in 1999.

-Neil is currently the Chair of the Financial Planning Association Board and the Chair of the Financial Planning Standards Board Council.
+Neil has been Chair of the Financial Planning Association Board and the Chair of the Financial Planning Standards Board Council.

-As Chair of FPSB Neil is involved in lifting the standards of financial planning and in the management of the Certified Financial Planner® designation globally.
+During his time as Chair of FPSB Neil was involved in lifting the standards of financial planning and in the management of the Certified Financial Planner® designation globally.

 Academically, Neil has completed the Diploma of Financial Planning; and a Bachelor's Degree in Business Management.
-Neil has also achieved the Certified FInanciall Planner® certification, a standard recognised internationally.
+Neil has also achieved the Certified Financial Planner® certification, a standard recognised internationally.

 Neil has been recognised as a Fellow of the Financial Planning Association and is a member of the Australian Institute of Company Directors.